TariqAHassan/alsek/docs/guided_tour.md

 ## Concurrency

-Alsek's concurrency `Lock()` provides a straightforward way limit simultaneity across a distributed application, as shown here:
+Alsek's concurrency `Lock()` provides a straightforward way limit simultaneity across a distributed application to a single task, as shown here:

 ```python
 from alsek.core import Lock, task